Incarceration of women in the United States: Constitutional standards of medical care for prisoners

 In the landmark Supreme Court case, Estelle v.
 Gamble (1976), the Court ruled that the government is required, under the Eighth Amendment's "cruel and unusual punishment" clause, to provide medical services for prisoners.
 Though the Amendment was originally intended to ban torture and other "barbarous" forms of punishment, the Court broadened its scope in this case to include the complete denial of, or wholly inadequate provision of, medical care for prisoners.
 However, the Court put a high bar on proving a constitutional violation in cases involving prison healthcare, making it difficult for prisoners to win their cases and for advocates to make significant changes.
-The requirement to prove a constitutional violation is that care must be withheld with "deliberate indifference," meaning that an “official knows of and disregards an excessive risk to inmate health or safety" and that "the official must both be aware of the facts from which the interference could be drawn that a substantial risk of serious harm exists, and he must also draw the inference.”
+The requirement to prove a constitutional violation is that care must be withheld with "deliberate indifference," meaning that an "official knows of and disregards an excessive risk to inmate health or safety" and that "the official must both be aware of the facts from which the inference could be drawn that a substantial risk of serious harm exists, and he must also draw the inference."
 Proving this "deliberate indifference" piece is necessary for correctional officials to be held liable.

 The Estelle case radically changed the legal avenues for advocating for better prison healthcare.
 Now, medical care is the most common issue involved in litigation on prisons.
 Various cases in the area of women's healthcare in prison have made strides in strengthening the legal grounds for better care, such as Newsome v.
 Lee County (2006), Herrera v.
 Valentine (1981), and Goode v.
 Correctional Medical Services (2001).
 Class action lawsuits pursued through Section 1983 have also been an important avenue for people seeking justice and improvements to the quality of health services in prisons.